Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Empty: No access flags have access.
 			// Not empty: These access flags have access.
 			"Access Flags"				""

+			// Allow the developer to access the plugin when joining your server.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Allow Developer"			"1"

 			// Admins with one or more of these immunity flags are immune to all Super Tanks' attacks.
 			// Note: This setting can be overridden for each Super Tank under the "Administration" section of their settings.